-Beechwood is a co-educational day and boarding school comprising a Nursery School, Preparatory School and Senior School for boys and girls from age 3 – 18, with boarding for girls and boys aged 11 – 18.
+Beechwood is a co-educational day and boarding school comprising a Pre-Prep, Preparatory School and Senior School for boys and girls from age 3 – 18, with boarding for girls and boys aged 11 – 18.

 In our small classes, teachers stimulate students to excel in what they are good at and build confidence in areas that they find difficult, from the youngest child in the Preparatory School through to our oldest Senior School students.

 Beechwood is a happy and successful school that helps pupils develop into confident, articulate, compassionate and independent young men and women within a caring and supportive Catholic Christian community.
 We accept applications from pupils of all faiths who share our ethos and passion for education.